Agriculture

 • Year-round Cultivation: This farming practice offers an independent space for growing crops.
 Thus, farmers can cultivate crops not only seasonally but also all year round.
 High-quality crops are produced despite extreme summer heat or severe winter cold.

 Different types of greenhouse structures are used to produce crops.
-All of these structures have their specific merits and demerits, and thus, one cannot be considered superior to others.
+All of these structures have their specific advantages and disadvantages.
 Farmers can choose a greenhouse structure depending on various factors like space, crops, climatic conditions and required investment.

 • Quonset type